 CMS Resources, Highlights, and Updates

-On January 31, 2020, Health and Human Services (HHS) Secretary Azar declared a public health emergency effective January 27, 2020, affording the Centers for Medicare & Medicaid Services (CMS) the flexibility to quickly support Medicare beneficiaries.
+On January 31, 2020, Health and Human Services (HHS) Secretary Azar declared a public health emergency (PHE) effective January 27, 2020, affording the Centers for Medicare & Medicaid Services (CMS) the flexibility to quickly support Medicare beneficiaries.
 On March 13, 2020, the President declared a national emergency effective March 1, 2020, affording additional flexibilities such as Section 1135 waivers.
 The most recent renewal of the PHE occurred on October 2, 2020, with an effective date of October 23, 2020.
-This renewal expires after 90 days (on October 23) unless renewed again by the Secretary.
+This renewal expires after 90 days unless renewed again by the Secretary.
 However, in a letter to Governors, the Acting Secretary of HHS indicated that the PHE would likely remain in effect until the end of 2021 and that states will be provided with 60 days’ notice prior to PHE termination or expiration.

 Four coronavirus-related relief bills were passed in quick succession in March and April of 2020, with many provisions aimed at assisting providers and hospitals with additional flexibilities and financial relief.
 On June 23, 2020, CMS issued FAQs on the Families First Coronavirus Response Act, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and other health coverage issues related to COVID-19 (Part 43).
 The FAQs were prepared jointly by the Department of Labor (DOL), the Department of Health and Human Services (HHS), and the Department of the Treasury.